Mary Jett Franklin

 Mary Jett Franklin (1842–1928) was an American genre and portrait artist who attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, Pennsylvania.
 She traveled to Paris in 1889 to continue her art education at the Académie Colarossi, one of the few art schools to accept female students at that time.

 Franklin was born in 1842 in Athens, Georgia, and died there in 1928, where she is buried in Oconee Hill Cemetery.
 She never married and supported herself by selling her paintings and doing commissioned portraits.

 One of Franklin's early paintings, The Page, sold for $600 at the National Academy 56th annual exhibition in New York City in April 1881.
 A full-length painting of a laughing young girl dressed in a page costume, this painting, like many others of Franklin's, has been lost.
 Numerous newspapers around the country carried the article about the sale of this work.
 The Atlanta Constitution wrote:

 Georgians will be proud to know that among this number [of artists exhibiting] is a Georgia lady.
 Miss Mary Franklin, formerly of Macon [actually she was from Athens, Georgia].
 She has a neat studio in the Sherwood building and is meeting with deserved success.
 Her "Page" exhibited in the academy has been sold for $600.
 It represents a girlish-looking boy, attired in a greenish-brown suit, with his hands clasped around one knee.
 The background is harmoniously treated in a darker color and reveals a handsome figure.
 This painting is celebrated for its vigorous treatment and is an unusual production for a lady artist.

-Early in her career Franklin even created sculptures and engravings.
+Early in her career, Franklin even created sculptures and engravings.
 In 1871 she was contracted to create a plaster bust of the late Episcopal Bishop Stephen Elliott, which was pronounced to be very lifelike.

-Some of her engravings of life in the South were published in "Cotton and Its Kingdom" by Henry Woodfin Grady of Georgia and in the October 1881 issue of Harper's Monthly.
+Some of her engravings of life in the South were published in Cotton and Its Kingdom by Henry Woodfin Grady and in the October 1881 issue of Harper's Monthly.